DanielKeogh/persistent-tree-map/README.md

 # persistent-tree-map

-A fast Persistent Tree Map implementation based upon Clojure's.

-A Tree Map is a [Tree](https://en.wikipedia.org/wiki/Tree_(data_structure)) of key-value pairs.

 The `persistent-tree-map` is an immutable red-black tree with O(log(n)) reads and writes.
+Credit goes to the implementation of Persistent Tree Map in Clojure upon which this implementation is based.

+A tree map is a [Tree](https://en.wikipedia.org/wiki/Tree_(data_structure)) of key-value pairs.

 ## Usage